Blog

 Wayfinding

-Whether you’re walking, rolling, or cycling around the Vancouver campus, UBC’s recently launched online mapping tool will help you identify the best and most accessible route to get from point A to point B!
+Whether you’re walking, rolling or cycling around the Vancouver campus, UBC’s online map will help you identify the best and most accessible route to get from point A to point B!

-The new wayfinding resource provides different navigation options, including finding a route based on accessibility requirements, and can identify barriers such as steep slopes, stairs, and doors that aren’t powered.
+The map provides different navigation features, including finding a route based on accessibility requirements, and it can identify barriers such as steep slopes, stairs and doors that aren’t powered.
 If you’re cycling, the route can identify details such as ramps and the closest bike rack.

 Getting Off-Campus